Skip to main content

 We are only on our second placement.
 Our first placement stayed with us for 18mth, and our second placement is looking to move to their forever family and has been with us 10mths now.

-I had so many people say “how are you going to do that job with 3 young children of your own?” it has been the best decision we have made and we feel that as a family we can give so much to each child that we open our home and family too, plus I get to be their for my own children and work around school hours for any meetings I need to attend.
+I had so many people say “how are you going to do that job with 3 young children of your own?” it has been the best decision we have made and we feel that as a family we can give so much to each child that we open our home and family too, plus I get to be there for my own children and work around school hours for any meetings I need to attend.
 I love being part of my children’s lives again and I feel we have all benefited from my change in my job role of a 9-5 working to being flexible around them.
 Seeing all the children achieve all their different goals and how it helps them to grow into their personalities is a great feeling.

 I love being part of the fostering community as I don’t get to miss out of time spent with my own children as well as knowing when we welcome other children into our home how much it is helping them to achieve their own goals by giving them everything that my own have.
 I have got to know so many different people through my journey so far and they are all amazing for help and support, you never feel alone.